primefaces/primefaces/docs/11_0_0/components/panelmenu.md

 ## Default State
 By default, all submenus are collapsed, set expanded on a submenu to true to initially display a submenu as expanded.

+## Stateful
+If you use `stateful="true"` to keep the state of the menu by default it is per page.
+This means the state is not remembered across page navigations.
+If you would like it to be global and remembered across pages then set the `statefulGlobal="true"` attribute to enable it..

 ## Skinning
 PanelMenu resides in a main container which _style_ and _styleClass_ attributes apply.
 Following is the